Jenny Bradley: 2015–2025

 Jenny is revealed to be the woman that Kevin Webster (Michael Le Vell) has been talking to on a dating website.
 Kevin asks her to come to The Rovers Return Inn, but she tells him that she wants to put the past behind her and wonders how Rita would react to seeing her again.
-Later that month, Rita and Jenny met in The Rovers.
-Rita was distraught and Jenny stormed out of the pub because of Norris Cole's (Malcolm Hebden) nasty comments.
-Rita visited Jenny at Kevin's house and warned Jenny not to try her "little schoolgirl tricks".
-Jenny and Kevin slept together and she became obsessed with his son, Jack (Jaxon and Maddox Beswick).
+Later that month, Rita and Jenny meet in The Rovers.
+Rita is distraught and Jenny storms out of the pub because of Norris Cole's (Malcolm Hebden) nasty comments.
+Rita visits Jenny at Kevin's house and warns Jenny not to try her "little schoolgirl tricks."
+Jenny and Kevin sleep together and she becomes obsessed with his son Jack (Jaxon and Maddox Beswick).
 Kevin's 20-year-old daughter, Sophie Webster (Brooke Vincent) becomes suspicious of Jenny and tells her girlfriend, Maddie Heath (Amy James-Kelly), and Kevin but they do not believe her.
 Sophie remains wary, despite Jenny's attempts to ingratiate herself.
 Maddie realises that Sophie was right when she goes home and finds that Jenny has packed a bag for Jack and is wearing a brunette wig.
-She guesses that Jenny is planning to run away with Jack and tries to stop her but Jenny pushes her over and vows that Maddie will not be leaving.
-Jenny mentions that she didn't mean to hurt "Tom", and a shaken Maddie manages to escape, only to be killed by an explosion triggered by Tracy Barlow (Kate Ford) setting fire to Carla Connor's (Alison King) flat in Victoria Court.
+She guesses that Jenny is planning to run away with Jack and tries to stop her, but Jenny pushes her over and vows that Maddie will not be leaving.
+Jenny mentions that she did not mean to hurt "Tom," and a shaken Maddie manages to escape, only to be killed by an explosion triggered by Tracy Barlow (Kate Ford) setting fire to Carla Connor's (Alison King) flat in Victoria Court.